-The Board of Directors acknowledges its responsibility for the Group's identification and management of risk along with the system of internal control and for reviewing the effectiveness of these.
-The Group's system of internal control is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable but not absolute assurance against material financial misstatement or loss.
-The Board of Directors carries out an annual review of the Group's most important areas of exposure to risk and its internal control arrangements, having regard to the changing nature of risk and the Group's ability to cope with them.
+The Board of Directors acknowledges its responsibility for the Group's identification and management of risk along with the system of internal control and for reviewing the effectiveness of this system.
+The Group's system of internal control is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can only provide reasonable, not absolute, assurance against material financial misstatement or loss The Board of Directors carries out an annual review of the Group's most important areas of exposure to risk and its internal control arrangements, having regard to the changing nature of risks and the Group's ability to cope with them.

 The Group adopts internal controls appropriate to its business activities and geographical spread.
-The key components of the Group's system of risk management and internal control are described in the Risk Management section on pages 26 to 42.
+The key components of the Group's system of risk management and internal control are described in the 'Risk Management' section on pages 28 to 47.
 The Group has in place clearly defined lines of responsibility and limits of delegated authority.

 Comprehensive procedures provide for the appraisal, approval, control and review of capital expenditure.

-An Executive Risk Committee meets on a quarterly basis to review and discuss the Group's risk and risk management procedures and reports to the Board.
+An Executive Risk Committee meets bi-annually to review and discuss the Group's risk and risk management procedures and reports to the Board.
 The Executive Management Team also meets with functional senior management on a regular basis to discuss particular issues, including key operational and commercial risks, health and safety performance, sustainability and climate-related matters, environmental factors, and legal and financial matters.